0xGR007/L3m0n-CTF-20025/OSINT/Echoes_of_the_Abyss.md

 ## ⏱️ Effort & Scope

-* **Total platforms investigated:** 8
+* **Platforms investigated:** 8
 * **Commits analyzed:** 9
 * **Encodings decoded:** Multiple (hex, base, magic)
-* **OSINT techniques used:** Metadata analysis, username pivoting, commit forensics, transcript extraction, geolocation OSINT
+* **OSINT techniques used:** Metadata analysis, username pivoting, transcript extraction, commit forensics, geolocation OSINT
 * **Estimated time investment:** Several hours of careful investigation and correlation

 ---

-##📝 Final Notes
+## 📝 Final Notes

-You followed the author’s breadcrumb trail perfectly — from EXIF poem → prime number → blue bird → X → hex → YouTube → transcript → Reddit → GitHub → Pastebin → Anor Londo → Google Review.
+You followed the author’s breadcrumb trail perfectly — from **EXIF poem → prime number → blue bird → X → hex → YouTube → transcript → Reddit → GitHub → Pastebin → Anor Londo → Google Review**.

-That’s the OSINT holy trinity of “look everywhere, decode everything, and don’t trust obvious Rickrolls.”
+That’s the OSINT holy trinity of **“look everywhere, decode everything, and don’t trust obvious Rickrolls.”**

-Also — Rick Astley is an emotional landmine.
+Also — **Rick Astley is an emotional landmine**.
 You handled it like a pro. 🕵️‍♂️🔥

+---

 ## 📝 Conclusion

-This challenge was a **well-designed OSINT puzzle** that rewarded persistence and attention to detail.
+This was a **well-designed OSINT challenge** that rewarded persistence, careful correlation, and cross-platform thinking rather than brute force.
-Each clue logically chained into the next, requiring **cross-platform thinking** rather than brute force.

-From a single image to a hidden Google Maps review — the journey truly reflected the theme:
+From a single image to a hidden Google Maps review, the journey perfectly embodied the theme:

 > *Link the fire… or walk the path of dark.*